shameekvats/shameekvats.github.io/_projects/project mangement.md

 ## Leadership & Board Membership

-In addition to managing these festivals, I serve serve on the board of Beyond Musics, where I contribute to decision making and strategic direction.
+In addition to managing these festivals, I serve on the board of Beyond Musics, where I contribute to decision making and strategic direction.
 This role underscores my commitment to leadership, ensuring that every project is not only a creative success but also a strategic triumph.